hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 provided the energy to swing a little letter clad hammer aggressively at a piece of paper.
-To type an uppercase letter, the shift key would lift a tray of keys to change to a different set of hammers, so holding the shift key down would require quite a bit of force and would strain peoples pinkie finger.
+To type an uppercase letter, the shift key would lift a tray of keys to change to a different set of hammers, so holding the shift key down would require quite a bit of force and would strain people's pinkie finger.
 The caps lock key was added to reduce this strain.
 Pressing it once would lift the uppercase tray into place and pressing it again would lower it again.